 Nu TriLaze Plus

-- Covers Fitzpatrick I to VI with 755, 808, and 1064 nm
+- Covers Fitzpatrick I to VI with 755, 808 and 1064 nm

-- Fast workflows using intuitive handpiece controls
+- Fast workflows with straightforward handpiece controls

 - Very low running costs, around 1p per 100 shots

-- FDA approved and simple maintenance routines
+- FDA approved with simple maintenance routines

-- Free training, certification, and a 72 hour swap guarantee
+- Free training, certification and a 72 hour swap guarantee

 Soprano Titanium

-- Triple wavelength in one applicator
+- Triple wavelength delivery in one applicator

 - Large Trio Max spot and specialist tips